Armored Heart: Tamed Soul

 Moving out to the main hall, she spotted gray hair behind a doorway and stopped.
 She could ask Gella for access to the kitchens, claiming she wanted to make herself an extra bit of food.
 Or she could even try asking for her sword back.
 But apology or no, Gella was the enemy.
 Asking the mage for anything would only put her own plans in jeopardy, and probably further whatever the woman was scheming too.
 So she ignored the sight, instead walking out the main doors into the morning sun.

-Her first stop was to the barracks looking building she had seen before.
-To her surprise the door opened at her touch.
-The inside smelled faintly of sweat and weapon oil and leather.
-Comforting smells, for a warrior far from home.
-She found a long, low room, with a fireplace on one side and a small cooking area that was made of the same strange materials as the one in the manor.
-Beyond that were a number of small beds with trunks at the foot - sleeping space for the soldiers, she assumed - as well as a large door at the end that proclaimed itself as Damian’s room.
+Beyond that were a number of small beds with trunks at the foot – sleeping space for the soldiers, she assumed – as well as a large door at the end that proclaimed itself as Damian’s room.
 Those things all felt familiar, sleeping in close quarters with a commanding officer sleeping just aside.
 She tested his door, but it was locked, and she hadn’t expected to be able to enter.
 There was another door that failed to open at her touch, so she pressed her ear to the wood.
 Once she heard the faint sound of water splashing on stone, she decided that it was probably locked for a reason.

 Standing there in the middle of the barracks, Celia realized she hadn't seen a single soldier, or so much as a guard.
-Gella had mentioned that Damian was on a hunt, but surely he wouldn't take every soldier the manor had along with him?
+Gella had mentioned that Damian was on an errand, but surely he wouldn't take every soldier the manor had along with him?
 That went against everything she knew about defending a position like this.
 Maybe Gella and her magic could be a substitute, and Violet was trained to fight, but defending an entire manor complex seemed beyond just the two of them, no matter how effective they were individually.
 That drew her mind to Tabitha and Lauren.
 Lauren was a divine priest, and could channel magic that way, but as a priestess of Shala, Lady of Mercy, she would be forbidden from wielding a weapon.
 That left Tabitha, and Celia grimaced as she realized she never checked if the cat-girl could fight.
 She certainly had the body for it.

 Moving along the beds, she counted ten.
 So ten soldiers, plus Damian, Gella, Violet, and perhaps Tabitha, with Lauren to support them with healing.
 A formidable force, especially for a location as defensible as this one.
 Then her eyes were drawn to the trunks at the foot of each bed.
 She didn’t keep her hopes up, knowing it was a long shot they would be unlocked, and thus wasn’t devastated when the trunks failed to open.
 That left the little kitchen area.
 There were a number of small forks and cooking knives, but nothing that would have made for a serviceable weapon.
 Feeling disappointed, but not defeated, she moved on to the armory next to the barracks.